solimant/backstage/docs/auth/identity-resolver.md

 > See [providers](../reference/plugin-auth-backend.providers.md)
 > for a full list of auth providers and their built-in sign-in resolvers.

-Backstage projects created with `npx @backstage/create-app` come configured with a sign-in resolver for GitHub guest access.
+Backstage projects created with `npx @backstage/create-backstage-app` or `yarn create @backstage/backstage-app` come configured with a sign-in resolver for GitHub guest access.
 This resolver makes all users share a single "guest" identity and is only intended as a minimum requirement to quickly get up and running.
 You can replace `github` for any of the other providers if you need.